fabric-testbed/teaching-materials/assignments/Exploring Queues/README.md

    - Run the Tutorial Notebooks
     	- In the left-hand column of JupyterHub, navigate to the Exploring Exploring Queues tutorial
     	- Open and execute the CreateSlice.ipynb notebook
-        - Then open and execute the ExploringQueues.ipynb
+        - Then open and execute the steps on ExploringQueues.ipynb
-        - Then open and execute the Assignment.ipynb

 ## Overview of the Notebooks in this Tutorial